microsoft/msquic/docs/api/QUIC_SETTINGS.md

 `DatagramReceiveEnabled`

 Advertise support for QUIC datagram extension.
+Both sides of a connection need to set this to `TRUE` for [DatagramSend](DatagramSend.md) to be functional and supported.

 **Default value:** 0 (`FALSE`)